Environmental Protection Agency (EPA).

 - The background and experience that would help members contribute to the diversity of perspectives on the committee (e.g., geographic, economic, social, cultural, educational background, professional affiliations, and other considerations;

-- Ability to volunteer time to attend meetings 2-3 times a year, participate in teleconference meetings, develop policy recommendations to the Administrator, and prepare reports and advice letters;
+- ability to volunteer time to attend meetings 2-3 times a year, participate in teleconference meetings, attend listening sessions with the Administrator or other senior-level officials, develop policy recommendations to the Administrator, and prepare reports and advice letters; and

 - Current contact information for the nominee, including the nominee's name, organization (and position within that organization), current business address, email address, and daytime telephone number.